9dots/9dots.io-pages/OjduqFl.md

 org: 9dots
 id: "9dots-OjduqFl"
 blurb: "Students will review their knowledge of circuits, and create light up elements on their robots."
+objective:
+  - Design their own circuits
-objective: "By the end of the lesson, students will be able to design their own circuits, and add them to their robot according to their plans."
+  - Add them to their robot according to their plans
 image: "http://uploads.9dots.io/Ol47pAw_md.jpg"
 fullImage: "http://uploads.9dots.io/Ol47pAw_lrg.jpg"